zygomedia/hobo/book/src/recipes/svgs.md

 ];
 ```

+This code makes some assumptions which might not be true for your SVGs, but the general idea is to convert source XML into `web_sys::XXX` elements.
+Similar approach can be used to include some HTML verbatim.
+A variant of this `svg!` macro is included in [hobo-plus](../hobo-plus.md)

 ## Constructing inline SVGs

 Of course, if you need to algorithmically construct an svg, such as if you're making a chart, you can do that too: